jbeck018/howlerops/docs/INSTALLER_EXAMPLES.md

-# SQL Studio Installer - Usage Examples
+# Howlerops Installer - Usage Examples

-This document provides real-world examples of using the SQL Studio installer in various scenarios.
+This document provides real-world examples of using the Howlerops installer in various scenarios.

 ## Basic Usage